oppia/oppia-web-developer-docs/Writing-design-docs.md

 new_file-->current_file: XYZ model
 Note left of current_file: LOOP END

-6. Once the text file is ready, generate the sequence diagram SVG by going this site: https://bramp.github.io/js-sequence-diagrams/
+6. Once the text file is ready, generate the sequence diagram SVG by going to this page: https://bramp.github.io/js-sequence-diagrams/

 7. Copy paste the text content into one of the 'Demo' boxes, select 'Simple' as the theme, and download the SVG file.

 See examples: